Olympus E-M10 III vs Canon 80D

 |Olympus E-PL2« »||Y||stereo||-||-||-||mini||2.0||-||-||-||Olympus E-PL2|

 It is notable that the 80D has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The E-M10 III lacks such a headphone port.

-Both the E-M10 III and the 80D are recent models that feature in their makers' current product line-up.
+Both the E-M10 III and the 80D are recent models that are part of the current product line-up.
 The 80D replaced the earlier Canon 70D, while the E-M10 III followed on from the Olympus E-M10 II.
 Further information on the two cameras, as well as related accessories, can be found on the official Olympus and Canon websites.

 Review summary: Olympus E-M10 III vs Canon 80D

 So what conclusions can be drawn?
 Is there a clear favorite between the Olympus E-M10 III and the Canon 80D?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Olympus OM-D E-M10 Mark III:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).